WordPress/openverse/README.md

 The API infrastructure is orchestrated using Terraform hosted in creativecommons/ccsearch-infrastructure.
 More details can be found on the [this wiki page](https://wikijs.creativecommons.org/tech/cc-search/operations).

 ## Contributing
 Pull requests are welcome!
 Feel free to [join us on Slack](https://slack-signup.creativecommons.org/) and discuss the project with the engineers on #cc-developers.
-You are welcome to take any open issue in the tracker (particularly those labeled 'help wanted'); there's no need to ask for permission in advance.
+You are welcome to take any open issue in the tracker (particularly those labeled 'help wanted' or 'good first issue'); there's no need to ask for permission in advance.